Oliulla/in-dpth-prgrmr/README.md

 # 💻 Deep Dive Into Systems Programming, Networking & Security

-This roadmap is tailored for backend developers who want to understand how computers really work — from memory and kernel internals to writing secure code, building optimized systems, and understanding network communication.
+This roadmap is tailored for who want to understand how computers really work — from memory and kernel internals to writing secure code, building optimized systems, and understanding network communication.

 ## ✅ 1️⃣ C (Foundation of Systems Programming) — _1 to 1.5 Months_